 The AIP Common Specification foresees the “documentation” folder will hold specific information (other than metadata) about the content of the IP.
 This folder fulfils the requirements of the transfer of archival material from the producer to the archive.

 However, in order to allow RI to be reusable, it is required that a specific RI actually be used for thousands of objects in a repository.
-For example, the description of what a PDF file is and how we can interpret it can be defined once, and linked to thousands of PDF files in the repository.
+For example, the description of what a PDF file is and how we can interpret it can be defined once, and thousands of PDF files in the repository can link to this single description.
 This RI could be either references to the actual PDF specification, links to external PDF viewers, the actual binaries of those viewers or even source-code in various programming languages.

 Moreover, the RI may itself contain data, e.g. the visualization software, that needs to be updated over time.
 Having this unit of information stored physically inside the AIP means redundantly storing the same information many times.